Soil and Water Testing

 - Identify the area that you want to test.
 Each unique garden or area of your yard should be tested separately for best results.
 Problem areas should be tested separately.

 - Collect 8-12 plugs of soil randomly throughout the area that you want to test.
-These plugs of soil should each include the soil from the surface to 6" deep.
+These plugs of soil should each include the soil from the surface to 6" deep for vegetable or flowerbed samples.
+For turfgrass areas, collect soil samples from the surface to 3" deep.

 - Mix all of the soil together in a bucket and then put 2 cups into a plastic bag or other container.